Rob Rouse: Television work

 Rouse started his career in television as a "warm-up" on the hit BBC sitcom Coupling, where he entertained the studio audience between filming.

 Rouse starred in the first series of the BBC Three sitcom Grownups and Guilty Pleasures, a new chat show which he hosted.
 He also has a role (uncredited) in Penelope, a feature film premiered at the Toronto International Film Festival in September 2006.

 In 2005 Rouse was one of the presenters of The Friday Night Project, that later became The Sunday Night Project, an entertainment show for Channel 4.
 He also starred in Spoons, a Channel 4 sketch show.

 His other acting work includes a role in Tunnel of Love, a prime time comedy-drama for ITV and a starring role in the BBC3 sitcom The Bunk Bed Boys.
 Rouse was also a member of the cast of The Pilot Show for E4.

 Rouse is also a popular TV panelist and has made appearances on 8 Out of 10 Cats, and Bognor or Bust amongst others.

 In 2007 he starred as Robert Thornton in the Paramount Comedy shorts "The Former Ambassador Robert Thornton" 10 episodes.
 Rouse also stars in Mad Mad World on ITV1 that started in the spring of 2012.

 He appears in the BBC series Upstart Crow, a BBC Two sitcom about Shakespeare, written by Ben Elton, alongside David Mitchell, Harry Enfield, Mark Heap and Liza Tarbuck.

 Stand-up comedy

-Rouse first made his name on the live circuit, winning Channel 4's prestigious So You Think You're Funny? competition at the Edinburgh Festival in 1998.
+Rouse first made his name on the live circuit, winning Channel 4's So You Think You're Funny? competition at the Edinburgh Festival in 1998.

-As part of the successful trio Big and Daft, Rouse took three shows to the Edinburgh Festival culminating in 2001 with the sell-out Big and Daft Christmas show.
+As part of the trio Big and Daft, Rouse took three shows to the Edinburgh Festival culminating in 2001 with the Big and Daft Christmas Show.
 Big and Daft went on to host their own weekend show on BBC London Live.

-His 2002 solo Edinburgh show was a sell out, gathering positive reviews.
-The following year he returned to Edinburgh with another hit show and finished the year with a performance at London's Soho Theatre.
+His 2002 solo Edinburgh show was mediocrely received by The Guardian.
+The following year he returned to Edinburgh with another show and finished the year with a performance at London's Soho Theatre.

 Throughout 2004 Rouse continued touring his live show and performed the Melbourne Comedy Festival.